 Welcome, Boost Reading families!

 We’re excited to welcome you and your student to the Boost Reading Caregiver Hub for the new school year.
-We’ve assembled the following resources and guides to help you support your child and enable them to have the most productive experience with our platform throughout the year.
-Para la versión en español, haga clic aquí.
+We’ve put together the following resources and guides to help you support your child throughout the year and give them the most productive experience possible with our platform.

 What is Boost Reading?